StorPool 19.01 Release Notes¶

 This change will be gradually enabled on all eligible clusters and will be turned on by default for all new installations.

-Maintenance mode allows for a node to be set in “maintenance” mode, which will prevent all expected alerts from being raised by the monitoring.
-This excludes cluster availability threatening alerts, which will still be raised even if the node is under maintenance.
+Maintenance mode allows for a node or a full cluster to be configured in “maintenance” mode, which prevents all expected alerts from being raised by the monitoring.
+This excludes cluster availability threatening alerts, which will still be raised even if the node or the whole cluster is under maintenance.

-The feature is enabled by the CLI, and it allows only for a limited amount of nodes to be under maintenance at the same time, performing some basic checks before enabling it.
+The feature is enabled by the CLI (per node maintenance or full cluster), and it allows only for a limited amount of nodes to be under maintenance at the same time, performing some basic checks before enabling it.

 The main use case of this feature is for customers or support staff to set a node in maintenance before performing any operation that would interrupt or affect services on the node, for example reboot or hardware maintenance.